 There are no short-cuts; real change comes when empowered communities organise and advocate together.

-Movement For Life, our community organising program, is connecting people - many of whom have never been involved in environmental issues before or don’t consider themselves activists - to take action and build an unstoppable grassroots movement.
-At the heart of Movement For Life is our leading community organising training program.
+Our community organising program is connecting people - many of whom have never been involved in environmental issues before or don’t consider themselves activists - to take action and build an unstoppable grassroots movement.
+At the heart of it is our leading community organising training program.
 Year upon year we are training more supporters who are becoming local leaders and champions for the environment.
 Over 2,000 Wilderness Society supporters have taken this step and graduated from these programs, connecting them with like-minded people and giving them the skills to campaign and organise for change.

 This powerful movement continues to build strength in numbers.
-Our committed Movement For Life graduates are building a powerful national network by creating Wilderness Society local groups in their communities.
+Our committed graduates are building a powerful national network by creating Wilderness Society local groups in their communities.
 Since its inception in 2016, there are 36 local groups and counting.

 It’s inspiring to watch this grassroots movement continue to grow and empower our campaigns."

 This year marks an exciting new